 Policy-related issues of health care and the proliferation of integrative medicine, including examples of best practice models.

 “There is this notion that [integrative medicine] is outside of our mainstream biomedical model and that there is not enough time to even teach what we need to teach.
 But really it depends on how we define good medicine.”
-Exclusive interview done by the Center of Excellence at Stanford University with Pfeiffer Visiting Scholar, Ka-Kit Hui, MD, FACP.
+This interview was conducted by the Center of Excellence at Stanford University with Pfeiffer Visiting Scholar, Ka-Kit Hui, MD, FACP.

 Escape Fire: The Fight to Rescue American Healthcare